Number of A-level students accepted on university courses drop, UCAS reveals

 Overall, 414,940 applicants have gained a place at university or college – down on 425,830 last year (-2.6%) but an increase on 408,960 in 2019 (+1.5%).
 For UK 18-year-olds, 230,600 have been accepted, a decline from 238,090 in 2022 (-3.1%) but up on 199,370 in 2019 (+15.7%).

-UCAS chief executive Clare Marchant told the Today programme there has been a slight drop in the number of students getting a place at their first choice university.
+UCAS chief executive Clare Marchant told BBC’s Today programme there has been a drop in the number of students getting a place at their first choice university.
 However, she said this “is what we expected as we return to the normal grading”, adding: “But again significantly up from the 74% back in 2019 and that is what we expected.”

 Overall, she said A-level results have been a “very positive picture” and praised a cohort of students who are sitting external exams for the first time.